Approved Non-CS Courses

 - INF 558 (4 UNITS): Building Knowledge Graphs Foundations, techniques, and algorithms for building knowledge graphs and doing so at scale.
 Topics include information extraction, data alignment, entity linking, and the Semantic Web.
 Recommended Preparation: INF 553 and Experience programming in Python.
 Prerequisite: INF 551 OR CSCI 585; INF 552 OR CSCI 567.

-- INF 560 (4 UNITS): Data Informatics Professional Practicum Student teams working on external customer data analytic challenges; project/presentation based; real client data, and implementable solutions for delivery to actual stakeholders; capstone to degree.
+- INF 560 (4 UNITS): Data Science Professional Practicum Student teams working on external customer data analytic challenges; project/presentation based; real client data, and implementable solutions for delivery to actual stakeholders; capstone to degree.
 Recommended Preparation: Knowledge of data management, machine learning, data mining, and data visualization.

 Data Science & Operations